elastic/integrations/packages/coredns/docs/README.md

 # CoreDNS Integration

-This integration parses logs from [CoreDNS](https://coredns.io/) instances running in kubernetes clusters
+This integration parses logs from [CoreDNS](https://coredns.io/) instances.

 ## Compatibility

+This integration is designed to read CoreDNS logs running within a Kubernetes cluster or via systemd with logs output to Journald.
 The CoreDNS datasets were tested with version 1.9.3.

 ## Logs

-CoreDNS query logs.
+CoreDNS Query and Error logs.
+The integration expects Query logs using the `common` or `combined` Log format explain [here](https://coredns.io/plugins/log/#log-format)

 **Exported fields**